sbassett29/mw-bocker/README.md

 # mw-bocker

-Some bash scripts to get a super-lean [mediawiki](https://www.mediawiki.org/) installed and running via (PHP's built-in web server](https://www.php.net/manual/en/features.commandline.webserver.php).
+Some bash scripts to get a super-lean [mediawiki](https://www.mediawiki.org/) installed and running via [PHP's built-in web server](https://www.php.net/manual/en/features.commandline.webserver.php).

 Why?
 The available [Vagrant](https://github.com/wikimedia/mediawiki-vagrant) and [Docker](https://github.com/wikimedia/mediawiki-docker) images for mediawiki are full-featured, but bloated and slow.
 This set of scripts is designed to get you up and running with a [desired version of mediawiki](https://releases.wikimedia.org/mediawiki/) with a lean, opinionated configuration for quick testing.